sjthespian/elkm1_monitor/README.md

 This project uses a [SparkFun Thing Dev] board to provide alarm status for an ElkM1.
 In my case I use an [ISY994i] to communicate with my ElkM1, but it shoudl be stright forward to modify the code to talk directly to the Elk XEPM1.

+I have also started integrating this with ESPHome and Home Assistant, the myhome.yaml file is my initial attempt at that.
+For this implementation, the LED colors are controlled via.
+NodeRed, I will post those flows once they are up and running fully.

 ## The build

 The deivce itself is very simple, it's just a multi-color LED connected to pins 4, 12, and 13 on the ThingDev with the common lead connected to 3V via. a resistor.
 The value of the reisistor isn't important, although you may want to test multiple values until you find a brightness you like.
 With the LED I used, the resistor I neded up with provides the minimum current needed to light the LED as I found everything else to be too bright.